alex-strobel/DPP-LabManual/GitHub-and-renv.md

 The team member can then *commit* whatever to this alternative "timeline" without changing the *main* timeline.
 Once done, the team member creates a so-called *pull request*:
 All other team members are informed that a change to the *main* "timeline" is suggested, they can review all the changes, comment on them, accept or reject them.
 When eventually a common consensus has been reached on whether and how to change the *main* "timeline" to accept, the new *branch* is merged with the *main*.
+When later on, this change of the "timeline" end up in a dead end street, one simply restores to earlier versions of the timeline ...

+Importantly, all team members work with the same project or repository all the time, they will do so mostly locally on their mirror (or in GitHub terms: *clone* of the project), but every change is then uploaded to the repository and will be available to all collaborators.
+In the example given above under the section "The problem", collaborator A would create a project repository in GitHub with the following folder structure:

+- Primary
++ Data
++ Questionnaire Data
++ Behavioral Data
++ EDA Data

+- Preprocessed Data
++ Questionnaire Data
++ Behavioral Data
++ EDA Data